-Type of offence Warning Loss of marks Loss of aggregation or (Aggregation Still Permitted) certification opportunity (Penalty 1) (Penalties 2 - 4) (Penalties 5 - 9) Collusion: working collaboratively with other candidates beyond what is permitted collaborative work is apparent in a few areas, but possibly due to teacher advice; candidate unaware of the regulations collaborative work begins to affect the examiner's ability to award a fair mark to an individual candidate candidates' work reflects extensive similarities and identical passages, possibly due to a deliberate attempt to share work Plagiarism: unacknowledged copying from published sources (including the internet); incomplete referencing plagiarism from published work listed in the bibliography or minor amount of plagiarism from a source not listed in the bibliography plagiarism from published work not listed in the bibliography or plagiarised text consists of the substance of the work submitted and the source is listed in the bibliography Making a false declaration of authenticity sections of work done by others, but most still the work of the candidate most or all of the work is not that of the candidate Copying from another candidate (including the misuse of IT) lending coursework, not knowing it would be copied permitting examination script / coursework to be copied; showing other candidates the answers copying from another candidate's script / coursework; borrowing coursework to copy Undermining the integrity of examinations/assessments The deliberate destruction of work defacing scripts; destruction of candidate's own work significant destruction of another candidate's work The alteration or falsification of any results document, including certificates falsification / forgery Standard penalties: 1 1 warning; loss of marks gained for a section loss of all the marks gained for a loss of all the marks gained for a disqualification from the unit; a component; 6 disqualification from all units in in the series; 7 disqualification from the whole 8 disqualification from all qualification 9 barred from entering for examination ations taken in that series;
+Type of offence Warning Loss of marks Loss of aggregation or (Aggregation Still Permitted) certification opportunity (Penalty 1) (Penalties 2 - 4) (Penalties 5 - 9) Collusion: working collaboratively with other candidates beyond what is permitted collaborative work is apparent in a few areas, but possibly due to teacher advice; candidate unaware of the regulations collaborative work begins to affect the examiner's ability to award a fair mark to an individual candidate candidates' work reflects extensive similarities and identical passages, possibly due to a deliberate attempt to share work Plagiarism: unacknowledged copying from published sources (including the internet); incomplete referencing plagiarism from published work listed in the bibliography or minor amount of plagiarism from a source not listed in the bibliography plagiarism from published work not listed in the bibliography or plagiarised text consists of the substance of the work submitted and the source is listed in the bibliography Making a false declaration of authenticity sections of work done by others, but most still the work of the candidate most or all of the work is not that of the candidate Copying from another candidate (including the misuse of IT) lending coursework, not knowing it would be copied permitting examination script / coursework to be copied; showing other candidates the answers copying from another candidate's script / coursework; borrowing coursework to copy Undermining the integrity of examinations/assessments The deliberate destruction of work defacing scripts; destruction of candidate's own work significant destruction of another candidate's work The alteration or falsification of any results document, including certificates falsification / forgery Standard penalties: ·t , warning; loss of marks gained for a section; loss of all the marks gained for a component; loss of all the marks gained for a unit; disqualification from the unit; disqualification from all units in one or more qualifications taken in the series; disqualification from the whole qualification; disqualification from all qualifications taken in that series; barred from entering for examinations for a set period of time.

-Warning Loss of marks Loss of aggregation or (Aggregation Still Permitted) certification opportunity (Penalty 1) (Penalties 2 - 4) (Penalties 5 - 9) misuse of examination material or exam related information, including: attempting to gain or gaining prior knowledge of examination information; improper disclosure (including electronic means‡); receipt of examination information or removal of secure information from the examination room taking somebody else's work (project / coursework) to pass it off as one's own deliberate use of wrong name or number; impersonating another individual; arranging to be impersonated for example, attempting to obtain certificates fraudulently; attempted bribery; attempting to obtain or supply exam materials fraudulently warning; loss of marks gained for a section; loss of all the marks gained for a component; loss of all the marks gained for a unit; disgualification from the unit; disqualification from all units in one or more qualifications taken in the series; disqualification from the whole qualification; disqualification from all qualifications taken in that series; barred from entering for examinations for a set period of time. t (Penalty 1) (Penalty 1) (Aggregation Still Permitted) (Penalties 2 - 4) (Penalty 1) (Penalties 2 - 4) (Penalties 2 - 4) (Penaltie
+Type of offence Warning Loss of marks Loss of aggregation or (Aggregation Still Permitted) certification opportunity (Penalty 1) (Penalties 2 - 4) (Penalties 5 - 9) Misuse of, or attempted misuse of, examination material and resources misuse of examination material or exam related information, including: attempting to gain or gaining prior knowledge of examination information; improper disclosure (including electronic means‡); receipt of examination information or removal of secure information from the examination room Theft (where the candidate's work is removed or stolen) taking somebody else's work (project / coursework) to pass it off as one's own Personation deliberate use of wrong name or number; impersonating another individual; arranging to be impersonated Behaving in a way as to undermine the integrity of the examination/assessment for example, attempting to obtain certificates fraudulently; attempted bribery; attempting to obtain or supply exam materials fraudulently Standard penalties: warning; loss of marks gained for a section; loss of all the marks gained for a component; loss of all the marks gained for a unit; disqualification from the unit; in the series; 7 disqualification from the whol 8 disqualification from all qualifi disqualification from all units in one or more qualifications taken in the series; disqualification from the whole qualification; disqualification from all qualifications taken in that series; barred from entering for examinations for a set period of time.

-‡please see page 39 (social media)
+‡please see page 42 (social media)